The Choice of Line Lengths in Multiline Thru-Reflect-Line Calibration: Abstract

 \section{Abstract}

 This paper presents an analysis and rigorous procedure for determining the optimal lengths of line standards in multiline thru-reflect-line (TRL) calibration of vector network analyzers (VNAs).
 The solution is obtained through nonlinear constrained optimization of the eigenvalue problem in multiline TRL calibration.
 Additionally, we propose a simplified approach for near-optimal length selection based on predefined sparse rulers.
 Alongside the length calculation, we discuss the required number of lines to meet bandwidth requirements.
-The sensitivity of the proposed procedure is evaluated numerically via Monte Carlo simulations, demonstrating that the derived lengths have lower uncertainty than those from existing industry standards.
+The proposed methods are validated through measurements of multiple multiline TRL calibration kits on printed circuit boards of different materials and stackups, covering frequencies up to $150\,\mathrm{GHz}$.
+A measurement-based Monte Carlo uncertainty analysis, using error boxes derived from impedance standard substrate measurements, demonstrates that the proposed line lengths distribute calibration uncertainty more evenly across lines compared to a commercial calibration kit.
 Practical examples are provided for various applications, including lossy and dispersive lines, as well as banded solutions for waveguides.